Helsinki-NLP/OpusFilter/docs/functions/downloading_and_selecting_data.md

 ## opus_read

-Read a corpus from the OPUS corpus collection (Tiedemann, 2012) using the OpusTools (Aulamo et al., 2020a) interface.
+Read a corpus from the OPUS corpus collection {cite:p}`tiedemann-2012-parallel` using the OpusTools {cite:p}`aulamo-etal-2020-opustools` interface.

 Parameters: